szczurek9/Legends-of-Wpierdol/README.md

 - More engaging gameplay!
 ### What are you waiting for?
 Download and play!
 System requierments:
-- Windows 10/11 or Linux (through Wine)
+- Windows 10/11, Linux (through Wine), Android (Winlator 11 recommended)
-- 1 MB free on your hard drive
+- 1 MB free on your storage device

 Download through Releases on GitHub.
 You can get the source code in "master" branch of this repository